Envato templates

 Full Page Bootstrap 4 Carousel Example

 You get a full page carousel design in this Bootstrap 4 carousel example.
-If you want a carousel to elegantly showcase the images, this design will be a good choice.
+If you want a carousel to elegantly showcase images, this design is a good choice.
 The creator has used auto-rotating slides in this carousel so that the users can see all the images without clicking the arrows.
 The slide transition effect is smooth and adds life to the images.
 The default design makes it the perfect option for travel websites and travel blogs to beautifully share photographs of the places.
-This carousel’s code script is shared as a downloadable file; therefore, you can utilize the code easily in your project.
+This carousel’s code is available as a downloadable file; you can use it easily in your project.

 Bootstrap Carousel Multiple Items